ohansemmanuel/Understanding-Flexbox/04. Absolute and Relative flex items/readme.md

 This is perhaps the shortest article in this series.
 However, it is important.
 Remember the goal of this series is to "understand" the inner workings of the Flexbox model.

-So, what really is the difference between these two?.
+So, what really is the difference between these two?
 The major difference between these two is got to do with spacing.

 The spacing within a relative flex item is computed based on it's content size.
 In an absolute flex item, it is based solely on "flex" NOT content.